-The alternation in haematological parameters following induction with ketamine in buffalo calves at various time intervals in different groups is depicted in Table 1 and later on, these values gradually returned to normalcy at 120 min. of the observation period which remained within normal physiological range.
 A non-significant decrease in the haemoglobin and PCV (%) value was recorded at 15 min. interval in animals of group A and C, following diazepam-ketamine and xylazine-ketamine anaesthesia respectively.
-While group B showednon significantly decreased in haemoglobin and PCV (%) value up to 30 min interval after administration of butorphanol-ketamine anaesthesia.In the present study, decrease in Hb and PCV was noted in all the three groups after induction with ketamine anaesthesia might be due to pooling of circulating blood cells in the spleen and other reservoirs secondary to decreased sympathetic activity (Kilic, 2008).
+While group B showednon significantly decreased in haemoglobin and PCV (%) value up to 30 min interval after administration of butorphanol-ketamine anaesthesia.
+The decrease in Hb and PCV in all the three groups after induction with ketamine anaesthesia might be due to pooling of circulating blood cells in the spleen and other reservoirs secondary to decreased sympathetic activity (Kilic, 2008).
 Similar findings were also documented by Kumar et al. (2014 a) and (2014 b) in buffalo calves after diazepam-ketamine and midazolam-ketamine anaesthesia respectively.
-Canpolat et al. (2016) also reported non-significant decrease in haemoglobin but significant (P<0.05) decrease in PCV (%) value showed after medetomidine- ketamine anaesthesia in goats.
-The above findings are in concurrent with Pal et al. (2016) following aceprozamine-ketamine anaesthesia in buffalo calves.
-A similar decrease in haemoglobin, PCV level was also recorded by Ragab et al. (2022) after intravenous administration of dexmedetomidine-ketamine-propofol anaesthesia in goats.
-Singh et al. (2023) also observed a highly significant (P<0.05) decrease in Hb and PCV after xylazine-fentanyl in buffaloes (Bubalus bubalis), because of an accumulation of blood cells in circulation triggered by sympathetic activity in the spleen or other reservoirs.
-While Ismail et al. (2010) reported decrease in haemoglobin but increase PCV value after xylazine-ketamine-anaesthesia in goats and sheep.
-On the contrary to our study, Verma et al. (2018) observed non-significant increase in Hb, PCV after administration of ketamine alone, dexmedetomidine-ketamine and butorphanol-ketamine in atropinized dogs and documented that increase in Hb and PCV might be due to stressful condition of anaesthesia as research was carried out in summer season.
-The decreased haemoglobin and PCV valuesin the present study might be attributed to sequestration of erythrocyte into spleen and extravascular compartment or haemodilution caused by water shift (Kumar et al., 2014 a).
+The above findings are in concurrent with Pal et al. (2016) following aceprozamine-ketamine anaesthesia in buffalo calves. .
+Singh et al. (2023) also observed a highly significant (P<0.05) decrease in Hb and PCV after xylazine-fentanyl in buffaloes., The decreased haemoglobin and PCV valuesin the present study might be attributed to sequestration of erythrocyte into spleen and extravascular compartment or haemodilution caused by water shift (Kumar et al., 2014 a).

 A non-significant decrease in TEC level was noted at 15 min. in group A (diazepam-ketamine) and B (butorphanol-ketamine), while animals of group C (xylazine-ketamine) also showed a non-significant decrease in TEC level up to 30min. post ketamine anaestheisa.
 The decrease in Total Erythrocyte Count might be due to increase in plasma volume during anaesthesia on account of vasodilatation resulting in vascular pooling (Pandey, 2017).
 Likewise, Umar and Wakil, (2013) also documented non significant decrease in Total Erythrocyte Count after medetomidine-ketamine administration in Sahel goats.
-The results are in agreement with earlier worker like Kilic (2008) in cattle, Abou-ahmad (2013) in goats and Venkantgiri et al. (2017) in cattle.
 In contrast to above study, Trimmel et al. (2022), reported a significant (P<0.05) fall in total erythrocyte count after administration of ketamine-midazolam-propofol in sheep.